All New Cases & Investigations

 Leadership Deadline: January 12, 2026

-Why Was Stride Sued for Securities Fraud?
+Why is Stride Being Sued for Securities Fraud?

 Stride is an education technology company that provides an online platform to students throughout the U.S. During the relevant period, Stride stated it was seeing “increasing growth in our business,” “in-year strength in demand” for its products and services, and that its customers and potential customers “continue to choose us in record numbers.”